Green-stripes/bootstrap-codealong-v-000/README.md

 (And yes, we'll be updating the video ASAP!)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/bootstrap-codealong' title='Bootstrap Code-Along'>Bootstrap Code-Along</a> on Learn.co and start learning to code for free.</p>

+#Exceptional Realty Website bootstrapped version

+This is an example website using the Twitter bootstrap version 3 framework.
+More information on using bootstrap can be found at [getbootstrap.com]